 Sean Manners has a background in arts and design.
-He has been involved in the arts for over forty years.
-Puppet performances, presenting art activities, facilitating public and community art projects both in the UK and Australia.
+He became interested in the arts at a very young age and has been involved for over forty years.
+Presenting puppet shows, running art activities, and facilitating public and community art projects in the UK and Australia.

 Established in 1992 Pelican Puppets focuses on:

 Sean has worked throughout Australia in communities, festivals, schools, vacation care centres, community gardens, art galleries and libraries.
 He now focuses on working in his home state of Tasmania.